jmertin/apmia_php_ext_volume/README.md

       - /opt/apmia
 ```
 **Note 1**: The volume "/opt/apmia" is very important if one wants to use the same image for deploying the probes.
 See next chapter.
 **Note 2**: Do not use spaces in the app names.
-The php module installer does not like it.
+The **APM PHP Remote Agent Probe** installer does not like it.

 In the configuration, the following can be influenced:
-- APMIA_DEPLOY [true|false]: Instructs the start script to either launch the APMIA Agent, or simply skip it and return a true exit value.
-Defaults to false
+- APMIA_DEPLOY [true|**false**]: If set to **true** the deployment process will launch the APM IA Agent with configured extensions (Default PHP Extension and if wanted, MySQL Extension).

+  If set to **false**, this image will remain passive (no application will run) but exit to provide the volume for implanting the **APM PHP Remote Agent Probe**.
   **NOTE**: In passive mode, the container will exist and show an "Exit 0" status.
 This is normal!
 Do not delete it!

-- The configuration of  the APMIA is done through the usual Variables with APMENV as prefix.
+- The configuration of  the APM IA is done through the usual Variables with APMENV as prefix.
-  You can use any of the properties in the Infrastructure Agent profile to further configure your environment (See [Infrastructure Agent Properties Reference](https://techdocs.broadcom.com/content/broadcom/techdocs/us/en/ca-enterprise-software/it-operations-management/dx-apm-saas/SaaS/implementing-agents/infrastructure-agent/infrastructure-agent-properties-reference.html) for reference).
+  You can use any of the properties in the **InfrastructureAgent.profile** to further configure your environment (See [Infrastructure Agent Properties Reference](https://techdocs.broadcom.com/content/broadcom/techdocs/us/en/ca-enterprise-software/it-operations-management/dx-apm-saas/SaaS/implementing-agents/infrastructure-agent/infrastructure-agent-properties-reference.html) for details).
 You must replace the periods in the property names with underscores.
 In addition,  you must prefix each property with apmenv_ (upper or lower-case).
   For example, to configure the agent name and a proxy server for Docker Swarm, you would use the introscope.agent.agentName and introscope.agent.enterprisemanager.transport.http.proxy.host properties (optional values in bold) as follows: